 Industries like e-commerce, retail distribution, and 3PLs thrive on speed and accuracy.
 A WCS enables real-time decisions that keep goods moving and ensures orders are routed correctly to meet customer expectations.

-While a warehouse management system (WMS) and a warehouse control system (WCS) can function independently, their true strength comes when they work together.
+While a warehouse management system (WMS) and a warehouse control system (WCS) can function independently, their true strength comes when they work together—and, in some operations, with a warehouse execution system WES coordinating work release between the two.
 A WMS ensures inventory and order data is accurate, while a WCS makes sure automation executes those orders seamlessly.

 How They Complement Each Other